 This year, we are celebrating 50 years of the Police Officer of the Year Award.
 From the first recipient - Sergeant Philip T. Dwyer of the St. Louis (Missouri) Police Department who’s Chief, Curtis Brostron said at the time “If you had a couple of thousand Phil Dwyer’s, you’d have quite a force,” – to last year’s recipient – Officer Scott Angulo of the Tallahassee (Florida) Police Department who was off-duty when he engaged and killed a suspect in his neighborhood who had set a house on fire in order to draw out and kill as many first responders – the men and women who have earned this award are just a few examples of the exceptional work law enforcement officers do around the world every day.
 Learn more about these heroes on our Police Officer of the Year Winners Page.

-The IACP is proud to once again partner with Target to recognize exemplary performance in professional policing from law enforcement agencies both domestically and internationally.
+This year, the IACP is proud to partner with Target to recognize exemplary performance by police officers from around the world.

-Four finalists will be chosen and each will receive:
+Four finals will be chosen and each will receive:

-- All-expense paid trip to IACP 2014 in Orlando, Florida, for nominee and one guest.
+- All-expense paid trip to IACP 2016 in San Diego, California for nominee and 1 guest.

-- Recognition at IACP's Foundation Gala, where one finalist will receive the Police Officer of the Year Award.
+- Recognition at the 10th Annual IACP Foundation Gala, where one finalists will receive the Police Officer of the Year Award.